A Beloved Tradition: Christmas Time with the Rockettes

 Another hidden feature of the show that may surprise guests is the bus segment of the “New York at Christmas” number.
 The double-decker red bus carrying the Rockettes through Manhattan is controlled by automation, making turns when it hits specific points in the music and the visual scene playing out behind it.
 When the bus enters Central Park, an ice rink appears, but the surface isn’t real ice.
 The material is a thick plastic sprayed with lubricant that allows it to behave like ice for the performers.

-Part of the show that brings smiles to the audience’s faces is the Rockettes’ dance moves.
+The most special part of the show that brings huge smiles to fans of all ages is the Rockettes’ dazzling dance moves.
 From the harmonized soldier marching to the bubbly Reindeer knee pops, the Rockettes transport guests to a magical world through their rhythmic motions.
 And have you ever wondered why the sound of their tap shoes is so crisp?
 It’s because their shoes are mic’d up with a special installment in the heel so everyone can hear them dance the “12 Days of Christmas” and “Rag Dolls.”
 Pretty cool, wouldn’t you say?

 It’s these kinds of details that make the Christmas Spectacular what it is, but it wouldn’t be complete without the incredible venue of Radio City Music Hall.
 The theater, completed in 1932, sits in Rockefeller Center and is one of the must-see destinations for visitors coming to New York City.
 When it was designed during the Great Depression, the idea was to make it a theater for the people, a place where they could enjoy grand performances at an affordable cost.
 Radio City was a place for amusement and fun in hard times, but also a place for inspiration and hope.
 To this day, Radio City is known as the “Showplace of the Nation,” bringing over 300 million people through its doors for films, concerts, theater performances and special events.